AndreeeasN/pp3-doubletake/README.md

 ## User stories

-### First Time Visitor Goals

-- As a first time visitor, I want to enjoy a simple text-based multiplayer game
-- As a first time visitor, I want to quickly grasp how to play the game
+- As a user, I want to:
+  - Easily navigate through menus with minimal effort
+  - Receive clear visual feedback when entering inputs
-- As a first time visitor, I want to see what came before my contribution after finishing a round
+  - See what came before my answer after finishing a round

-### Returning Visitor Goals

-- As a returning visitor, I want to look at finished chains to see what my past contributions led up to
+  - Look at finished chains to see what my past contributions led up to
-- As a returning visitor, I want to easily navigate through menus with minimal effort
-- As a returning visitor, I want to see if any new chains have been finished
+  - See if any new chains have been finished since last time I played

 ## Design
 - Certain words and phrases are colored to guide the user's eyes and make interaction more intuitive